Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Phenomenological implications and experimental verification

-The bottom panel of figure~\ref{fig:resonance} quantifies this effect, showing the enhancement factor $S$ as a function of $\delta$.
+The bottom panel of Figure~\ref{fig:resonance} quantifies this effect, showing the total enhancement factor $S_{\rm total}$ as a function of $\delta$.
 This factor includes both the resonant contribution and additional Sommerfeld enhancement from the light mediator exchange.
-At our benchmark point, the total annihilation rate was boosted by a factor of $S_F \approx 143$.
-This powerful enhancement allows a model with otherwise weak interactions to satisfy stringent relic density constraints.
+At our benchmark point, the total annihilation rate is boosted by a factor of $S_{\rm total} \approx 143$.
+This powerful enhancement allows a model with otherwise weak interactions to satisfy the stringent relic density constraints.

-The width of the viable region in $\delta$ is determined by the total decay width of the heavy scalar, $\Gamma_{\Phi_h} \approx 1.07$~GeV, which sets the natural scale for the required tuning: $\delta_{\rm viable} \sim \Gamma_{\Phi_h}/(2m_\chi) \sim 10^{-3}$.
-This relationship demonstrates that the apparent fine-tuning is set by the particle physics of the resonance rather than being an arbitrary coincidence.
+The characteristic scale for detuning is set by the larger of the intrinsic width and the thermal during freeze-out.
+With our quark-only portal, $\Gamma_{\Phi_h}\simeq 0.17$~GeV $\Rightarrow$ $\Gamma_{\Phi_h}/(2m_\chi)\simeq 1.4\times 10^{-4}$, while thermal averaging typically allows a somewhat broader window.
+Our benchmark at $\delta\simeq 8.3\times 10^{-4}$ lies within the thermally effective region, as confirmed by the full \texttt{micrOMEGAs} computation.
+This relationship demonstrates that the apparent fine-tuning is set by the particle physics of the resonance, which is central to the discussion on technical naturalness in Section~\ref{subsec:natural}.